-- 4.1.
-Use of the letter \mathscr{C} (\check{e}).
-One notable divergence from normative Old Georgian orthography is the frequent absence of the letter \mathscr{C} (\check{e}), used to write the diphthong /ey/.
-As a consequence, the long-case nominative (see below) of /e/-final nouns is most often indistinguishable from the shortcase form (e.g. mepe instead of $mep\bar{e}$ in #15).
-Inconsistencies in the writing of \mathscr{C} were also noted by Marr (1911: XLIV, XLVIII) in other texts contained in Jer Geo 2.
-The frequent absence of the graphic representation of the diphthong /ey/ might have a phonological explanation.
-Diphthongs involving vowels further away from the high front articulation of /y/ are represented consistently in Jer Geo 2, e.g. sameupov "royal" (#22), zvuv (#7).
-The articulatory proximity of /e/ and /y/ could have contributed to the loss of the final glide in some varieties of 11th-century Georgian. - 4.2.
+4.1.
+Use of the letter & (ē).
+One notable divergence from normative Old Georgian orthography is the frequent absence of the letter & (ē), used to write the diphthong /ey/.
+As a consequence, the long-case nominative (see below) of /e/-final nouns is most often indistinguishable from the shortcase form (e.g. mepe instead of mepē in #15).
+Inconsistencies in the writing of & were also noted by Marr in other texts contained in Jer Geo 2.51 The frequent absence of the graphic representation of the diphthong /ey/ might have a phonological explanation.
+Diphthongs involving vowels further away from the high front articulation of /y/ are represented consistently in Jer Geo 2, e.g. sameupoy "royal" (#22), zyuay "sea" (#7).
+The articulatory proximity of /e/ and /y/ could have contributed to the loss of the final glide in some varieties of 11th-century Georgian.

+4.2.
 Noun classes and the marking of definiteness.
-Old Georgian common nouns could be followed by a demonstrative pronoun which functioned somewhat like the definite articles of English or French (Tuite 2004).
-In line #7, for example, the dragon is first mentioned without an article (da gamočnda vešap'i borot'i ...
+Old Georgian common nouns could be followed by a demonstrative pronoun which functioned somewhat like the definite articles of English or French.52 In line #7, for example, the dragon is first mentioned without an article (da gamočnda vešap'i borot'i ...
 "And there appeared an evil dragon"), whereas at the second mention in the following sentence (#8), the article is used (... mok'lvad vešap'isa mis "to kill the dragon").
-Furthermore, the case endings of nouns not marked by articles have contrasting short and long forms, marking a distinction which Vogt (1947) characterized as générique/spécifique.
-Common nouns thus have three nominative-case forms: (i) short case asul-ø "daughter"; (ii) long case asul-i "a daughter"; (iii) long case + article asul-i igi "the daughter".
-In the miracle texts, the short nominative, corresponding to the bare nominal stem, occurs for the most part with predicate nominals (#125 me viq'av šemk'rebel yrubelta "I was gatherer of the clouds"), verbs denoting becoming or doing (#78 da q'av čemtana sasc'aul k'etil "and do a good miracle with me"), and expressions of quantity (Theopistos: ars sigrdze gzisay ... ert st'adion "the length of the path is one stadion"); which is consistent with its use in other Old Georgian texts.
-Proper nouns, on the other hand, only appear with short case endings, whatever the context (Selinos-ø, Mariam-ø).
+Furthermore, the case endings of nouns not marked by articles have contrasting short and long forms, marking a distinction which Vogt characterized as générique/spécifique.53 Common nouns thus have three nominative-case forms: (i) short case asul-ø "daughter"; (ii) long case asul-i "a daughter"; (iii) long case + article asul-i igi "the daughter".
+In the miracle texts, the short nominative, corresponding to the bare nominal stem, occurs for the most part with predicate nominals (#125 me viq'av šemk'rebel yrubelta "I was gatherer of the clouds"), verbs denoting becoming or doing (#78 da